dedunu/tech/_posts/2016-04-24-vboxdrv-setup-says-make-not-found.md

 ---
 layout: post
-title: vboxdrv setup says make not found
+title: "vboxdrv setup says make not found"
 ---

 After you update the kernel you need to run `vboxdrv setup`.
 But if you are trying to compile it for the first time or after removing the `build-essential` package, you might see the below error.